 PHOTO PHILOSOPHY: On the main tour, at least half the time will be spent on birds coming to feeders (with the option for some multi-flash hummingbird photography) or photographing birds that come in to eat insects that were attracted by the lights over the night.
 The rest of the time will be spent targeting things along roads or short tracks/trails.
 On the extension, only a little time will be spent at feeders, and the rest of the time will be divided between boats, the canopy tower, the boardwalk, trails, the parrot lick, and other sites depending on current conditions.

-GEAR: A good 300mm lens (or high end zoom that covers 300mm) and a full-frame camera are ideal for hummingbirds, but a longer lens is better for other birds like tanagers, at Antisana where the birds are often at a distance, and, on the extension, in the canopy tower.
-A 500mm with a 1.4x or 600mm is the best option, but a 300mm with 1.4x and 2x teleconverters also usually does a great job.
+GEAR: A good 300mm lens (or high end zoom that covers 300mm) and a full-frame camera are ideal for hummingbirds, but a longer lens is better for most other birds.
+A 500mm with a 1.4x or 600mm are the best options, but a 300mm with 1.4x and 2x teleconverters also usually does a great job.
 A smaller lens can be nice for scenery shots in the high Andes.
 A flash (where permitted) is also useful since light can be quite low early in the morning and inside forest.
 Weather permitting, there will be some opportunities for optional nocturnal macro photography, especially on the extension, where a good macro lens and flash (a ring flash or off-camera flash is best) would be useful.
 Flash is not permitted at Paz de las Aves or Mashpi Amaguza.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently not required for citizens of the US, Canada, UK, Australia, New Zealand, South Africa, and all European countries.
 Visas are currently only required of a few nationalities, mostly in Asia, Africa, and the middle East.
 Travel requirements are subject to change; if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.